36 Non-Candy Easter Egg Fillers Kids Will Love

 Expanding Magic Towel

 Do you remember the expanding magic towel?
-They used to be my go to at gift shops when I traveled as a kid.
-I loved taking them home and watching them expand in the bath tub.
+They used to be my go-to at gift shops when I traveled as a kid.
+I loved taking them home and watching them expand in the bathtub.

-You can also find expanding wash cloths in your favorite Disney characters or pick some up next time you’re at a gift shop. (affiliate)
+Turns out these magically expanding towels also are the perfect size to fit in an Easter egg.
+You can also find expanding washcloths in your favorite Disney characters or pick some up next time you’re at a gift shop. (affiliates)

 Color Bath Dropz